proinsias/proinsias.github.io/_posts/2017/2017-02-02-SQL-Day-of-week-by-name-for-a-date.md

 ---
 layout: single
-title: "(TIL) SQL: Day Of Week By Name For A Date"
+title: "SQL: Day Of Week By Name For A Date"
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til